Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Lars Nootbaar At The Plate

-- He has scored in 48 games this season, with multiple runs 13 times.
+- He has scored in 48 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.